beast-dev/doc/tutorials/model_selection_2/model_selection_2.md

 ### Speciation models

+#### XML Specification

 While we don't discuss it in our paper (Baele et al., 2016, Syst.
 Biol.), a similar procedure can be used to estimate the model fit of speciation models, such as the Yule pure birth model.
 The XML specification is very similar to that discussed above for coalescent models.
 For example, for a Yule pure birth model, the birth rate will be estimated and written to file during the initial MCMC estimation.

+**Note:** currently BEAUti doesn't yet support the construction of a tree working prior for speciation models, but will do so in a future release.

 The working distribution constructs can then be a 'matching speciation model', which involves constructing the same speciation model as for the MCMC analysis, but setting its parameters using estimates from the posterior, i.e. from the file containing the parameter estimates (yule.process.log in our example here).
 The matching speciation model is constructed using the following XML block, which needs to be placed below the mcmc-block: